fredericky/cs490_final/README.md

 Tweet sentiment analysis, the training/test data are from the Kaggle (https://www.kaggle.com/c/tweet-sentiment-extraction/data).
 * Use Pytorch Dataset/Dataloader to pre-process the text data
 * Understand the Transformers and BERT
-* Use Transfer learning to build sentiment classisifer with Hugging Face Transformers libaray
+* Use Transfer learning to build sentiment classisifer with Hugging Face Transformers library
 * Evaluate the model on the test data

 # Data Analysis